Tag: Flamingo Patrol

 Troop 222 girls and Ginny’s Girl Scout troop ready for our work

 Ginny invited us to join her and her Girl Scout Troop for a day of service and fun at Girl Scouts Camp Ada.
 We started the day with a drive from Bethel to the camp.
 Who knew it was State Road 38 Garage Sale day?
 Navigating the cars that seemed to have just stopped on the side of the road was kind of exciting, especially when those garage sales looked so inviting.
-(That one had … Read the rest
+(That one had a FOOD TRUCK!)

 First Aid without the emergency